AnnemetteBP/logit-diff-lens/docs/README_backward_artifacts.md

 ## Overview

 Backward artifacts capture how a chosen target token sends signal backward through the model.
 This gives a different view from forward lens analysis and is useful when you want to study target-conditioned behavior rather than only layerwise predictions.
+The same idea can support prompt-lens or generation-lens questions depending on which target behavior you choose to analyze.

 ## When to use it